Peru Iquitos Jungle canopy walk Iquitos Lodge

 The Worldmazon Monkeys

-The Amazon rainforest Monkeys play a vital role in the forest ecosystem if you find monkeys interesting.
+If you find monkeys interesting, the Amazon rainforest Monkeys play a vital role in the forest ecosystem.
 Nine of the 15 recognized species live in the Amazon rainforest.
-Moreover, the smallest Monkeys in Amazon are the Pygmy Marmoset, the smallest monkey in the World.
+Moreover, the smallest Monkey in the Amazon is the Pygmy Marmoset, the smallest monkey in the World.

 Then you hear the adorable load of howler monkeys from miles away.
 But, of course, the most exciting monkeys in the Jungle are the Spider Monkeys.
 Squirrel Monkeys, Titi Monkeys, Tamarin Monkeys, and the extraordinary Bald Uakari and Worldy Monkeys are other monkeys.